dataloop-ai/dtlpy-documentation/docs_build/glossary/glossary.md

 - Scope - where mapping to labels is done.
 The default applies any Attribute to all Labels, but individual selection can also be done.
 - Mandatory - enforce annotators to answer Attributes in Studio 2.0 before clicking “Done” and moving to the next Item.
 The Feature is enabled from Recipe instructions and applies to any Attribute set as ‘Mandatory’.
 - Type - selection and representation type of the Attribute.
-- Subject - The guidance/question presented to the annotator, on how to fill this Attribute;
+- Subject - The guidance/question presented to the Annotator, on how to fill this Attribute;
 - Section ID - Allows referring to this Attribute via JSON exports and Metadata.
 It's auto-populated with a running number, but can be edited to any value.

 ## B
 ### <a name="bot"></a>Bot
 A Bot is a machine user that has Developer role permissions within a Project.
 In Dataloop, Bots are used to run Services.
 Once a Service has been deployed, it will log in using the Bot with which the Service was created or the Bot will be created automatically.
-All platform API requests will be made using the Bot’s token.
+All of the Dataloop platform's API requests will be made using the Bot’s token.

 ### <a name="binaries"></a>Binaries ([Item](#item))

 The content of any type of file (image, video, pdf, etc.).
 Binaries are managed by the Master Dataset entity in Dataloop.

 ### <a name="box"></a>Bounding Box ([Entity](#entity))
-A bounding box [Annotation](#annotation) type is used to identify the location and size of objects within images or videos.
-A bounding box is represented by 2 points that define top-left and bottom-right.
+A Bounding Box [Annotation](#annotation) type is used to identify the location and size of objects within images or videos.
+A Bounding Box is represented by 2 points that define top-left and bottom-right.

 **Note:** type=`box`